-- 1. The Debtor's Chapter 7 petition was filed on April 18, 2014 (the "Petition Date"). - 2.
-The Debtor was a single member LP of which Mr. David Pearsall was the sole member. - 3.
-The Debtor was in the business of purchasing wholesale electricity and natural gas from various independent service operators ("ISOs") and reselling the electricity and natural gas to residential and commercial customers in the New York and New England markets. - 4.
-To qualify to purchase from ISOs, the Debtor was obligated to meet certain requirements and to post collateral in the form of cash in the amount of approximately 2.5 percent of the 7-day wholesale cost of the purchased electricity. - 5.
+- 1. The petition date is April 18, 2014 (the "Petition Date"). - 2.
+The Debtor was a single member LLC of which the Defendant was the sole member. - 3.
+The Debtor was in the business of purchasing wholesale electricity and natural gas from various independent service operators ("ISOs") and reselling it to residential and commercial customers in the New York and New England Markets. - 4.
+To qualify to purchase from ISOs, the Debtor was obligated to meet certain requirements and to post collateral in the form of cash in the amount of approximately 2.5 the 7-day wholesale cost of the purchased electricity. - 5.
 The Debtor entered into a Master Factoring Agreement (the "Agreement") with Forest Capital, LLC in May 2012, and amended the Agreement in November 2013.
-Under the terms of the Agreement, Forrest Capital LLC provided the collateral to ISOs based on various percentages of unbilled and billed accounts receivable.
+Under the terms of the Agreement Forrest Capital LLC provided the collateral to ISOs based on various percentages of unbilled and billed accounts receivable.

-2 All undisputed facts are contained in the Trustee's Rule 56(a)(1) Statement, the Trustee's briefs in support of his Motion for Partial Summary Judgment, the Complaint, and the Answer.
+2 All facts come from the Trustee's Rule 56(a)(1) Statement, the Trustee's briefs in support of his Motion for Partial Summary Judgment, the Complaint, and the Answer.

 - 6. The Debtor was required to pay interest of 20.25% on the collateral posted by Forrest Capital LLC. - 7.
-The Debtor was maintaining its books on a cash basis from its inception in March 2011 through April 2012.
+The Debtor was maintaining its books on a cash basis from inception in March 2011 through April 2012.
 Under the cash method of accounting, liabilities such as accounts payable and accrued expenses are not recorded. - 8.
 The debtor changed its bookkeeping method to an accrual basis in May 2012.

 Under the accrual basis of accounting, liabilities such as accounts payable and accrued expenses are recorded. - 9.
 The Debtor's assets consisted of cash, accounts receivable, leasehold improvements, computers, furniture and fixtures, and prepaid rent and security deposits from related companies including the Defendant.
 The Debtor's liabilities consisted of trade accounts payable, accrued expenses, accrued payroll, and the debt to Forest Capital LLC. - 10.
-The value of the Debtor's liabilities was greater than the fair market value of its assets at all times alleged in the Complaint. - 11.
-In the one year prior to the Petition Date (the "Preference Period"), the Defendant received a total of seventeen transfers from the Debtor totaling \$1,662,233.11. - 12.
-In the four year period prior to, but less than one year prior to the Petition Date (the "Fraudulent Transfer Period"), the Debtor made twelve transfers to the Defendant totaling \$40,250.00. - 13.
-The descriptions in the Debtor's ledger indicate the Debtor was paying the Defendant's bills. - 14.
-The Debtor had no ownership interest in the Defendant.

-- 15. The Debtor's ledger does not indicate that the Debtor was engaged in business with the Defendant. - 16.
+The value of the Debtor's liabilities was greater than the value of its assets, at fair market value at all times alleged in the Complaint. - 11.
+In the one year prior to the Petition Date (the "Preference Period"), the Defendant received a total of five transfers totaling \$52,819.00. - 12.
+In the four year period prior to but less than one year prior to the Petition Date (the "Fraudulent Transfer Period"), the Debtor made seventeen transfers to the Defendant totaling \$203,491.25 The descriptions in the Debtor's ledger indicate the Debtor was paying the Defendant's bills - 13.
+The Debtor's ledger does not indicate that the Debtor was engaged in business with the Defendant. - 14.
 The Debtor's ledger does not indicate any business purpose for the transactions.